2022 Alabama House of Representatives election: District 54

-Firstst term incumbent Democratic Representative Neil Rafferty was challenged by community organizer Brit Blalock and barber shop owner Edward Maddox in the primary, but Rafferty managed to gain enough votes to avoid a runoff.
+First-term incumbent Democratic representative Neil Rafferty was challenged by community organizer Brit Blalock and barber shop owner Edward Maddox in the primary, but Rafferty managed to gain enough votes to avoid a runoff.
 No Republicans or Libertarians filed to run for the seat, leaving Rafferty unopposed in the general election.

 Endorsements

 District 55

-Fifth term incumbent Democratic Representative Rod Scott represented the 55th District since 2006.
+Fifth-term incumbent Democratic representative Rod Scott represented the 55th District since 2006.
 Birmingham Police Department Sergeant Travis Hendrix, Fairfield city councilwoman Phyllis Oden-Jones, United States Army veteran Fred "Coach" Plump and perennial candidate Antwon Bernard Womack all challenged Scott in the primary.
 No candidate gained the needed majority of votes to declare victory, so Plump and Scott advanced to a runoff.
-In the runoff, Plump defeated incumbent Davis by a razor-thin 33 vote margin to oust incumbent Scott and gain his party's nomination.
+In the runoff, Plump defeated incumbent Scott by a razor-thin 33 vote margin to oust incumbent Scott and gain his party's nomination.
 Following the runoff, Scott requested a recount to be held at the headquarters of the Jefferson County Democratic Party, but the recount only reaffirmed Plump's victory.
 No Libertarians or Republicans filed to run for the seat, leaving Plump unopposed in the general election.

 Endorsements

 District 56

-Second term incumbent Democratic Representative Louise Alexander represented the 56th District since November 2014.
-Alexander would forgo reelection to run for the seat of retiring State Senator Priscilla Dunn.
+Second-term incumbent Democratic representative Louise Alexander represented the 56th District since November 2014.
+Alexander would forgo reelection to run for the seat of retiring state senator Priscilla Dunn.
 Birmingham Water Works Board member Tereshia Huffman, former Bessemer city councilman Cleo King, current Bessemer city councilman Jesse Matthews and attorney at law Ontario Tillman all ran in the primary to replace Alexander.
-No candidate eclipsed the needed amount of votes to win outright, so Huffman and Tillman advanced to a runoff.
-In the runoff, Tillman curb stomped Huffman on the way to gaining his party's nomination for the seat.
+No candidate eclipsed the needed number of votes to win outright, so Huffman and Tillman advanced to a runoff.
+In the runoff, Tillman trounced Huffman on the way to gaining his party's nomination for the seat.
 The Libertarian Party nominated Carson B. Lester to challenge Tillman for the seat in the general election.

 Endorsements

 District 57

-Fifth term incumbent Democratic Representative Merika Coleman opted to forgo reelection to run for the Senate seat of the retiring Priscilla Dunn.
+Fifth-term incumbent Democratic representative Merika Coleman opted to forgo reelection to run for the Senate seat of the retiring Priscilla Dunn.

 Pleasant Grove city councilman Kevin Dunn, pastor Patrick Sellers and United States Army veteran Charles Ray Winston III all ran in the primary to replace Coleman.
 Sellers just barely finished below the threshold for outright victory, so he and Winston advanced to a runoff.
 Sellers managed to win the runoff by the skin of his teeth, going on to face Republican nominee Delor Baumann and Libertarian nominee Manijeh Nancy Jones in the general election.

 Endorsements

 District 58

-Second term incumbent Democratic Representative Rolanda Hollis ran unopposed in the 58th district.
+Second-term incumbent Democratic representative Rolanda Hollis ran unopposed in the 58th district.

 Endorsements

 District 59

-Sixth term incumbent Democratic Representative Mary Moore ran unopposed in the 59th district.
+Sixth-term incumbent Democratic representative Mary Moore ran unopposed in the 59th district.

 Endorsements

 District 60

-Third term incumbent Democratic Representative Juandalynn Givan was challenged by firefighter Nina Taylor in the primary.
+Third-term incumbent Democratic representative Juandalynn Givan was challenged by firefighter Nina Taylor in the primary.
 Givan easily won the primary and advanced to face Libertarian nominee and Fultondale native J.P.
 French in the general election.